-Browser games are awesome for killing spare time and don’t require you to have a fancy gaming PC or console.
+Browser games are awesome for killing spare time, and, above all, they don’t require you to have a fancy gaming PC or console.
 While they might not always be the best-looking in terms of graphics, browser games are typically free and reward you with hours of entertainment.
 Whether you’re a fan of shooters, platformers, or puzzle games, there’s at least one browser game out there for everyone.

 Here, we’ll be highlighting the best browser games to check out in 2020.
 Included is a mix of both single-player and multiplayer browser games, including some free builds of games that went on to be extremely successful.
 Make sure to check back as we continue to update this list with new games and while you’re here, consider reading through our other curated lists: